kenclaron/article-progress-bar.js/README.md

-# Article-Scrollbar.js
+# Article-Progress-Bar.js

-> Vanilla JavaScript article top custom scrollbar for website.
+> Vanilla JavaScript article top custom progress bar for website.

-[Website for preview](http://kenclaron.ru) (On this website Mobile-Scrollbar.js worked only on phones)
+[Website for preview](http://kenclaron.ru) (on this website Article-Progress-Bar.js worked only on phones)

 ## Table of contents
 - [Features](#features)